ericeoeur/ericeoeur.github.io/strengthstr2/README.md

 # StrengthSTR 2.0

 ## As a user I want
-get a clear picture of my current growth in strength
+get a clear picture of my current strength process

 #### So that
-I can better understand my lifting progress
+I can better understand my strength progress over time

 #### Acceptance Criteria
 - see a visual dashboard of my lifting progress (overview)